-(Behaviours listed as unacceptable are examples only and do not represent an all-inclusive list.)
+(Behaviours listed as unacceptable are examples only and do not represent an allinclusive list.)
 Behaviours that:

 - Interfere with the learning of others

-- Interfere with an orderly and calm environment
+- Interfere with an orderly and calm environment, including not following the directions of staff or interfering with staff while they are working with another student.

 - Create unsafe conditions